Adversarial-Attacks-on-Deeplearning/U_net/JSMA_Attack/README.md

 ## Threat Model
 We apply a targeted misclassification attack that Forces the DNN to classify the input into a specific target class.
-In the case of binary image segmentation it tries to make the model predict some pixels as class 1 depending on the targeted mask.
+In the case of binary image segmentation it tries to make the model predict some pixels as class 1 or 0 depending on the targeted mask.

 ## Algorithm:
 The JSMA attack iteratively perturbs input features based on the adversarial saliency map until the DNN misclassifies the input into the target class or a maximum distortion threshold is reached.